 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children has an important role to play.
 School staff are particularly important as they are in a position to identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating.
-It is important all staff (including those who do not work directly with children) recognise the important role they play in protecting children.
+It is important all staff recognise the important role they play in protecting children.